Yan-Oliveira/doc-fao/content/introduction.rst

 Introduction
 ============

-This manual lists all feature addons.
+This manual lists all feature add-ons.

 Categories